Install and upgrade Azure Backup Server

 To install updated protection agents on the selected computers, in the Actions pane, select Update.

-For a client computer that is not connected to the network, until the computer is connected to the network, the Agent Status column shows a status of Update Pending.
+For a client computer that isn't connected to the network, until the computer is connected to the network, the Agent Status column shows a status of Update Pending.

 After a client computer is connected to the network, the Agent Updates column for the client computer shows a status of Updating.